pytorch/captum/docs/algorithms.md

 To learn more about Guided Backpropagation, visit the following resources:
 - [Original paper](https://arxiv.org/abs/1412.6806)

+Note: this method is currently available in master and will be available in pip / conda releases soon.

 ### Guided GradCAM
 Guided GradCAM computes the element-wise product of [guided backpropagation](###Guided-Backpropagation) attributions with upsampled (layer) [GradCAM](###GradCAM) attributions.
 GradCAM attributions are computed with respect to a given layer, and attributions are upsampled to match the input size.